HF Sinclair Corporation (DINO) Shares Down Despite Recent Market Volatility

 - +11.82 for the gross margin

 The net margin for HF Sinclair Corporation stands at +7.57.
+The total capital return value is set at 35.07, while invested capital returns managed to touch 26.76.
 Equity return is now at value 32.60, with 15.80 for asset returns.

+Based on HF Sinclair Corporation (DINO), the company’s capital structure generated 40.25 points at debt to equity in total, while total debt to capital is 28.70.
+Total debt to assets is 20.27, with long-term debt to equity ratio resting at 35.19.
+Finally, the long-term debt to capital ratio is 25.09.

 Conclusion

-To sum up, HF Sinclair Corporation (DINO) has seen a bad performance recently.
-Analysts have differing views on the stock, with some seeing it as a “buy” and others as a “hold”.
+In a nutshell, HF Sinclair Corporation (DINO) has experienced a mixed performance in recent times.
+The stock has received mixed “buy” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.